-USS Higgins (DDG 76) operations
+USS Higgins (DDG 76) Operations

-210916-N-TC847-1321 TOKYO BAY (Sept.
-16, 2021) Sailors assigned to Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76), hoist a small boat out of the water following small boat operations.
+210920-N-TC847-1015 EAST CHINA SEA (Sept.
+20, 2021) Fire Controlman (Aegis) 3rd Class Tyler Hansen helps install a power supply limiter aboard Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76).
 Higgins is assigned to Commander, Task Force (CTF) 71/Destroyer Squadron (DESRON) 15, the Navy's largest forward-deployed DESRON and the U.S. 7th Fleet's principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Christine Montgomery/released)

 |Date Taken: